 And it has a pretty big job.
 It’s responsible for connecting your upper body to your lower body and supporting your uterus, bladder, intestines, colon and rectum (just to name a few important organs!).
 It really is the core that holds everything together and deserves to be treated well, as such.

 Want to learn more about related conditions?
 Follow the links below to gain a better understanding of the symptoms and treatments.

-In case you didn’t know, your pelvis impacts almost every aspect of how your body moves and functions including critical stuff like going to the toilet, enjoying sex, keeping your balance and moving about (that all important core).
+In case you didn’t know, your pelvis impacts almost every aspect of how your body moves and functions including critical stuff like using the bathroom, enjoying sex, keeping your balance and moving about.

 When your pelvis is working as it should, you probably don’t give it a lot of thought.
 But when something goes wrong it’s impossible to ignore.
 Pelvic health issues can cause pain not just in the pelvic region but to a whole array of body parts, organs and tissues— all the way from your ribs to your knees.

 And because the pelvis is so complex, getting a proper diagnosis and finding effective pelvic pain help is rarely straightforward.

 If you’ve been there, we don’t need to tell you how frustrating it is to be in pain and feel like there’s very little you can do about it.
 And because the pain and symptoms are invisible on the outside, it can also be a terribly isolating and anxiety provoking experience.